 In this section:

-You can configure Jtest DTP Engine to collect authorship data during analysis to facilitate task assignment.
+You can configure C/C++test to collect authorship data during analysis to facilitate task assignment.
 The data can be sent to the DTP server where additional analysis components, such as the Process Intelligence Engine (PIE), can be leveraged to facilitate defect remediation and development optimization.

-You can configure Jtest to assign authorship based on information from source control, XML files that directly map sources to authors, and/or the current local user.
-You can also use the @author Javadoc tag.
+You can configure C/C++test to assign authorship based on information from source control, XML files that directly map sources to authors, and/or the current local user.

 About Authorship Configuration Priority